American Studies (Graduate Certificate)

-Certificate Awarded: American Studies
+Certificate Awarded: American Studies (Graduate Certificate)

 The certificate program in American studies consists of interdisciplinary inquiries into the diverse cultures, global impact, social systems, gendered experiences, socioeconomic realities and political thought of the United States.
 The field of American studies has evolved to include an understanding of diversity in U.S. society, how the U.S. national community represents and imagines itself, how this resonates globally, and the role of social movements seeking to achieve political, legal and economic change.

 - the history and trajectory of the field of American studies

 - explorations of racial literacy, gender, sexuality and socioeconomic experiences grounded in historical contexts that help to understand contemporary U.S. populations

 - critical methodologies, including how alternative voices are key in research, politics and policy, and social justice work